jlyheden/puppet-pam/README.markdown

 # template #

 This is the template module.
-It provides...
+See init.pp for more documentation